Tyseley Energy Park Masterplan

 Phase One: 10MW Waste Wood Biomass Power Plant

 On the first phase of Tyseley Energy Park, £47 million was invested into a 10MW waste wood biomass power plant.
 This plant supplies Webster and Horsfall’s manufacturing operation and tenants across the sixteen acre site with renewable electricity.
 This provides the foundations for a decentralised controllable Distributed Energy System in this location.

 The biomass power plant has created 19 new jobs and diverted 72,000 tonnes of waste wood from going to landfill.
 The sustainable power generated is equivalent to the amount required to power 17,000 local homes.

 Phase Two: The UK’s first low and zero carbon refuelling station

 Strategically located between the city centre and Birmingham airport, this station supplies public and commercial vehicles with a range of sustainable fuels that reduce emissions.
-The fuels that will be available include; hydrogen from ITM Power, commercial scale electric chargers, compressed natural gas from CNG Fuels and drop-in biodiesels with reduced emissions such as Shell GTL fuel from Certas Energy.
+The fuels that will be available include; hydrogen from Motive, commercial scale electric chargers, and GreenD+, a 100% drop-in replacement for diesel and gasoil from Green Biofuels Limited.

 Phase Four: The Birmingham Energy Innovation Centre